andresgr96/flocking-experiments/README.md

 ```

 ## Running flocking example
+1. Go to vi/simulation.py and change line 433 with:
+2. self._background.fill((255, 255, 255))
-Open your favorite Python editor and run simple_flocking.py
+3. Open your favorite Python editor and run simple_flocking.py